wp-plugins/plainview-activity-monitor/readme.txt

 == Changelog ==

+= 20141211 =
+* New: Send To Log plugin added to plugin pack.
+* New: HTTP POST plugin added to plugin pack.
+* Code: SDK update.

 = 20141123 =
 * New hooks: activated_plugin and deactivated_plugin.
 * Code: Enable same action classes to report different hooks.